 A Summary of Child Car Seat Laws in California

-Rules on infants rely on age and weight when it comes to the car seat regulations, although height and weight indicators are more reliable since the growth rate of children vary widely.
-The law requires that children under the age of 2 years should be fastened to a rear-facing child-safety seat, and this should be the case until the baby’s height and weight reaches 40 inches and 40 pounds respectively.
-This means that your child must be both over 40 inches, and over 40 pounds in order to not use a rear facing car seat anymore.
-Of importance also, is that parents should fasten their children in a way that adheres to the manufacturers guidelines.
+Rules on infants rely on age and weight when it comes to the car seat regulations, although height and weight indicators are more reliable since the growth rate of children varies widely.
+The law requires that children under the age of 2 years should be fastened to a rear-facing child safety seat, and this should be the case until the baby’s height and weight reaches 40 inches AND 40 pounds respectively.
+This means that your child must be both over 40 inches, and over 40 pounds in order to not use a rear-facing car seat anymore.
+Of importance also, is that parents should fasten their children in a way that adheres to the manufacturer’s guidelines.
 As your child grows over the years, the cost of replacing seats to suit the regulations may be quite costly and that’s why car seat manufacturers are now selling convertible car seats.
 These allow you to convert the seat from rear-facing to front-facing as your child progresses through the growth stages at no extra cost.

 According to California law, children who have reached 65 pounds are considered to have outgrown forward facing car seats and can now graduate to booster seats.
 The need for booster seats cannot be stressed enough as regular seat belts were designed with adults of average height in mind.
 This means regular seatbelts can barely fit and this may result in serious injuries or even death in case of an accident.
 To ensure proper fitting, booster seats allow the seatbelts to be securely fastened on the child.
 The recommended age range for booster seats is 4-8 years.

-When Can Kids Sit in the Front Seat in California
+When can a Child Sit in the Front Seat in California?